-‘Queen Of Curves’ Abigail Ratchford Flaunts Thick Booty In Garter Belt, Thigh-High Stockings And Stilettos
+Abigail Ratchford Flaunts Thick Booty In Garter Belt, Thigh-High Stockings And Stilettos

 Instagram hottie Abigail Ratchford lit up her social media feed with two sizzling snaps.
-The smoking hot photos sparked a fierce frenzy among her 9 million followers who lapped up the offering and showed their appreciation by engaging with her on the platform.
+The smoking-hot photos sparked a fierce frenzy among her 9 million followers who lapped up the offering and showed their appreciation by engaging with her on the platform.

 Abigail showcased her endless curves in some leopard-print lingerie.
 The risqué set comprised a bra, a garter belt, thongs, and thigh-high stockings.
-And the Queen of curves rocked every element of the ensemble.

-However, in this series of pics, Abigail’s booty took centerstage.
-She sat in profile and her thick booty looked extra voluptuous as it was propped by the chair.
+While the curvy model rocked every element of the ensemble, Abigail’s booty took center stage.
+She sat in profile and her thick derriere looked extra voluptuous as it was propped by the chair.
 The thong allowed her to put on a cheeky display, while the black belts stretched tautly over her bodacious thighs and hips.

-Taking her outfit to the next level, were her stockings and killer heels.
+Taking her outfit to the next level were her stockings and killer heels.
 Somehow, a classic black pump meant business on Abigail’s feet with their stiletto heels and pointy toes.

 Abigail took to the outdoors for this particular photo opp.
 She seemed to be on top of a building, surrounded by a low white wall.
 The blue sky indicated that it was a bright sunny day at the time that the pic was taken.